Corporate Social Responsibility

-Here at Devonshires, we take Corporate Social Responsibility very seriously.
-Our partners, staff, clients and charities continue to demonstrate goodwill, generosity and dedication to the CSR schemes that we operate.
-We are proud of our achievements.
-For example, last financial year we raised over £45,000 for our partner charities.
+Here at Devonshires, we take Corporate Social Responsibility (CSR) very seriously, and our partners, staff, clients, and charities continue to demonstrate goodwill, generosity, and dedication to the CSR schemes that we operate.
+We are proud of our achievements; last financial year we raised over £45,000 for our partner charities.

-From taking part in events such as the Great North Run to hosting a charity sports day, our work is ultimately aimed at supporting our charities and the outstanding and invaluable work that they do.
+From taking part in sporting events such as the Great North Run to hosting a private cinema screening for our charities, our work is ultimately aimed at supporting the outstanding and invaluable work that they do.

 If you’d like any further details of our CSR initiatives (or if you’d like to suggest a CSR project we might take on or provide support to) please contact our Business Development team.